alan-turing-institute/data-safe-haven/docs/DSG-user-documentation.md

 There are multiple git cheat sheets such as [interactive](http://ndpsoftware.com/git-cheatsheet.html#loc=stash;) and [this one](https://www.atlassian.com/git/tutorials/atlassian-git-cheatsheet).
 We summarised what we find useful below.

-Below you can find other commands other basic commands you may find useful during the week.
+Below you can find other commands you may find useful during the week.

 Go into a project directory to work in it
 ```